-- (1) Corresponds to non recurring costs related to acquisitions of the Hune and Lavendon groups. - (2) Corresponds to financial income and expense immediately payable (i.e., excluding non-cash items). - (3) Corresponds to taxes immediately payable (i.e., excluding deferred taxes). - (4) Primarily composed of deduction of capital gains of non fleet disposal and other non cash items excluded from EBITDA, mainly related to change in provisions. - (5) Before payment of dividends, capital increases and acquisitions. - (6) Corresponds to the Lavendon and Hune acquisitions in the period of three months to March 31, 2017. - (7) Corresponds to the completion of the share buyback programme. - (8) Excluding change in derivative instruments.
+- (1) Corresponds to non-recurring costs related to acquisitions of the Hune and Lavendon groups in H1 2017 and acquisitions costs of Nove in Q2 2018. - (2) Corresponds to financial income and expense immediately payable (i.e., excluding non-cash items). - (3) Corresponds to taxes immediately payable (i.e., excluding deferred taxes). - (4) Primarily composed of deduction of capital gains of non-fleet disposal and other non-cash items excluded from EBITDA, mainly related to change in provisions. - (5) Before payment of dividends, capital increases and acquisitions. - (6) Corresponds to the acquisition of Lavendon and Hune in Q1 2017, and the disposal of Gardemann in Q2 2017.
+Corresponds to the Nove and NVA acquisitions in Q2 2018. - (7) Corresponds to the completion of the share buyback programme in H1 2017. - (8) Excluding change in derivative instruments.